yegappan/lsp/README.md

-:LspGotoDeclaration|Go to the declaration of the keyword under cursor :LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspShowSignature|Display the signature of the keyword under cursor :LspDiagShow|Display the diagnostics messages from the LSP server for the current buffer in a new location list.
+:LspGotoDeclaration|Go to the declaration of the keyword under cursor :LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspPeekDefinition|Open the definition of the symbol under cursor in the preview window.
+:LspPeekDeclaration|Open the declaration of the symbol under cursor in the preview window.
+:LspPeekTypeDef|Open the type definition of the symbol under cursor in the preview window.
+:LspPeekImpl|Open the implementation of the symbol under cursor in the preview window.
+:LspShowSignature|Display the signature of the keyword under cursor :LspDiagShow|Display the diagnostics messages from the LSP server for the current buffer in a new location list.
 :LspDiagFirst|Display the first diagnostic message for the current buffer